PG&E rout may be hitting hedge funds after raised bets before fire

-NEW YORK (Reuters) - Prominent hedge funds, including Baupost Group and Viking Global Investors, may be bearing the brunt of utility PG&E Corp’s tumbling share price after raising bets on the utility in the months ahead of the Camp Fire, California’s deadliest wildfire.
+NEW YORK (Reuters) - Prominent hedge funds, including Baupost Group and Viking Global Investors, may be bearing the brunt of utility PG&E Corp’s (PCG.N) tumbling share price after raising bets on the utility in the months ahead of the Camp Fire, California’s deadliest wildfire.

 PG&E said liabilities related to the wildfire ravaging northern California could exceed its recently renewed insurance cover if its equipment was found responsible for starting the Camp Fire.